Mahesh1175/PaginatedDataView/README.md

 # React + TypeScript + Vite

+A React app that shows paginated data with persistent row selection, using PrimeReact's DataTable, Vite, React, and TypeScript.

+I Have Followed These Steps While Building This Project-
+1. Data Fetching:
+  i.
+To prevent out-of-memory issues, I made sure that no variable holds all rows fetched from different pages. ii.
+The API is called on every page change to fetch data for the respective page, regardless of how many times the user
+      revisits a page.

+2. Row Selection Persistence:
+  i.
+Implemented functionality to persist row selection and deselection across different pages. ii.
+Any row selections or deselections on a page are retained when the user revisits that page later.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: